 We talked to leading experts about how to run Facebook Ads.
 Here are their top tips, plus examples to show you how to build campaigns like a pro.

-Then wading through hundreds of tips and guides for Facebook ads can be confusing and make you overthink every step.
+Wading through hundreds of tips and beginner’s guides for Facebook ads can be confusing and make you overthink every step.

 1. Create an ad account for business